-As illustrated by Charts 7.1-11 and 7.1-12 (next page), ORS inspectors are thorough in their inspections of South Carolina's railway system.
-The ORS continues to discover a higher percentage of defects per inspection than their federal counterparts.
-In Chart 7.1-11, the large discrepancy in 2011 between track defects discovered by federal vs. ORS inspectors was likely due to the fact that for most of the year, there were no federal inspectors in South Carolina.
+Chart 7.1-11 and 7.1-12.
+ORS inspectors are thorough in their inspections of South Carolina's railway system.
+As noted in last year's Accountability Report, the large discrepancy in CY 2011 between track defects discovered by federal vs. ORS inspectors was likely due to the fact that for most of that year, there were no federal inspectors in South Carolina.
+The situation changed in CY 2012 as the federal-inspector position was filled in South Carolina and, in fact, the new FRA inspector was trained by the ORS track inspector.
+As reflected in Chart 7.1-11, after training by the ORS inspector, the FRA inspector discovered more track defects per inspection during CY 2012.